ZackHolby/react-personal-site/README.md

 # My Personal Website

 Built this website using React.
-Utilized Bootstrap for dyanmic functionality and Azure app service to deploy and host.
+Utilized Bootstrap for dyanmic functionality and S3 static website hosting.

 You can view the live site here: [www.zholbrook.com](http://zholbrook.com)